 The Centers for Disease Control and Prevention identified the following five comorbidities as having “strong and consistent evidence of increased risk.”
 They determine severe coronavirus disease-associated illness as those requiring hospitalization, intensive care unit admission, mechanical ventilation, or resulting in death.

 Americans with any of these conditions are six times more likely to end up in the hospital due to COVID-19 infection.
 They are admitted to intensive care units for coronavirus complications at five times the rate of those without these underlying health issues.
 And their mortality rates from severe COVID-19 disease are 12 times higher than adults without these comorbidities.
 Adults with any of these conditions – without COVID-19 infection – are still at a higher risk than the rest of the population for serious health problems and premature death.

 This condition affects 11.4% of all U.S. adults.

-“There is clearly a relationship between these two illnesses,” said Rajesh Garg, M.D., Director of the University of Miami Health System’s Comprehensive Diabetes Center.
+“There is clearly a relationship between these two illnesses,” said Rajesh Garg, M.D., endocrinologist at the University of Miami Health System’s Comprehensive Diabetes Center.
 “Whether you look at the data from Wuhan, New York, or Italy, you see that about 20% to 25% of the patients who wound up in the hospital with COVID-19 had diabetes.
 They become much sicker than other COVID-19 patients, they have more complications, and they die a lot more often.
 About one-third of the people who die from COVID-19 have Type 2 diabetes.
 People who have Type 2 diabetes and who normally take oral medication may require insulin injections during treatment for COVID-19.”

 Do diabetics have an increased risk of contracting the virus in the first place?
 At this point, there is no evidence of this.
 But, as more cases develop and more research is done, the findings may change.
 Click here to learn more from Dr. Garg about the relationship between diabetes and COVID-19.